 - Disconnect all connected devices from WiFi; then, reconnect them one at a time, checking camera connectivity after each addition.

 - Still having issues?
+Xfinity Assistant can provide additional troubleshooting help.
 Troubleshoot here.

 Additional information